Updated Feb 19, 2026

 Managing Updates and Bug Fixes

 Once your app is live, keeping it updated is essential to ensure smooth performance and a great user experience.
 With Adalo's single-codebase system, you can simultaneously push changes across iOS, Android, and web platforms.
-No need to create separate versions for each platform - this means a bug fix or feature update can reach all your users at the same time, saving you valuable maintenance time.
+No need to create separate versions for each platform—this means a bug fix or feature update can reach all your users at the same time, saving you valuable maintenance time.

 Adalo also offers Phased Release, which gradually rolls out updates over seven days.
 This approach gives you the chance to monitor performance and address any critical issues before the update reaches everyone.
 Tools like Apple's TestFlight allow up to 10,000 external testers to try out your app and provide feedback before going live.
 This is a great way to catch problems early.
-And don’t underestimate the importance of quick fixes - about 62% of users will uninstall an app if it crashes or freezes.
-Frequent updates are crucial, and with automated compliance tools, you can stay ahead of shifting policies without extra hassle.

 Keeping Up with Policy and OS Changes